Mausoleum of Shajar al-Durr: Architectural patronage by Shajar al-Durr

-Shajar al-Durr, using her status as Sultan al-Salih’s favorite wife, was a notable architectural patron in Cairo.
-Architectural patronage served to establish power and legitimacy, for "as a woman, former slave, and an affine (related through marriage but not blood) of the Ayyubid household, her position could not be anything but precarious".
-Both Shajar al-Durr and Sultan al-Salih contributed to the "huge and imposing" citadel in Cairo, originally built by Saladin, as Ayyubids worked to reconfigure the building to serve ceremonial purposes.
-To this building, Shajar al-Durr added a throne room, known as Martabat Khatun.
-Also, according to historian al-Maqrizi, Shajar al-Durr built a residence for herself attached to the Tulunid palace.
+Shajar al-Durr was a notable architectural patron in Cairo.
+Her architectural patronage and status as Sultan al-Salih’s favorite wife allowed her to establish her own power and legitimacy; "as a woman, former slave, and an affine (related through marriage but not blood) of the Ayyubid household, her position could not be anything but precarious".
+Under al-Salih, Shajar al-Durr commissioned a throne room known as the Martabat Khatun, or Dais of the Lady, within the Cairo Citadel from which she would later rule.
+According to historian al-Maqrizi, Shajar al-Durr also commissioned a personal residence attached to a Tulunid palace near the Al-Sayyida Nafisa Mosque.

-Once al-Salih died in 1249 at the age of 44, the responsibility for building a mausoleum "to house his mortal remains and commemorate his deeds" fell to Shajar al-Durr.
-Thus, the construction of al-Salih's tomb was left entirely up to Shajar al-Durr because al-Salih's son Turanshah was unwilling to complete the task.
-The tomb was purposefully constructed adjacent to the Salihiyya madrasa, a school built by al-Salih and Shajar al-Durr, in order to commemorate his good deeds.
-She sought to include unique and extravagant aspects to the structure taking approximately six months to complete.
+Sultan Al-Salih Ayyub died in 1249 at the age of 44.
+Following his death, the responsibility of commissioning a mausoleum fell upon Shajar al-Durr after al-Salih's son Turanshah was unwilling to complete the task.
+Al-Durr selected a space adjacent to the Salihiyya madrasa, an educational institution founded by al-Salih himself, as the location of his tomb in commemoration of his good deeds.
+The construction of this mausoleum occurred over a time period of approximately six months.
+Shajar al-Durr commissioned her own mausoleum later that same year.

 Construction of the mausoleum complex

 After overseeing the construction of al-Salih's mausoleum, Shajar al-Durr sponsored the construction of her own funerary complex, which included her mausoleum and several other structures.
+The mausoleum is built of brick and mortar, with stucco embellishments.
 Although the mausoleum's foundation inscription does not record the date, scholars date its construction or completion to 1250 CE (648 AH).
 It was built in an old cemetery to the southeast of the Citadel which was already associated with the tombs or shrines of several important female Muslim religious figures, including Sayyida Ruqayya (commemorated by the nearby Mashhad of Sayyida Ruqayya) and Sayyida Nafisa (whose tomb is attached to the present Mosque of Sayyida Nafisa).
 However, Shajar al-Durr's construction was the first funerary complex in this area to be built for a ruler.
 Perhaps in part because of the religious character of this location, Shajar al-Durr's tomb eventually became a popular shrine itself, despite the violent end to her political career.